isinaltinkaya/WPSG2022/fst_pbs.md

 $REALSFS fst stats2 yri.jpt.ceuChr5.fst.idx -win 50000 -step 10000 >slidingwindowChr5
 ```

-Lets view how it looks in this region
+Let's view how it looks in this region

     #run in R
     r<-read.delim("slidingwindowChr5",as.is=T,head=T)